 Tampa Day School has a passion for providing students with extracurricular activities.
 Our aftercare coordinators purposefully plan lessons that support the curriculum and ensure students are engaged after the regular school day.
-Recently Mr. Ben and Ms. Becky created solar ovens to make banana s’mores.
+Recently, Mr. Ben and Ms. Katie created solar ovens to make banana s’mores.
 Critical thinking and social skill building games are also utilized during the after care program.

-Each semester Mr. Sneed creates a club schedule that provides unique opportunities for students.
+Each quarter Mr. Mullarkey creates a club schedule that provides unique opportunities for students.
 Techno savvy students can explore making movies, creating their own apps or participate in Minecraft games.
 Creative students can make jewelry, ceramics, drawings and paintings.
 Students who enjoy physical activities can enroll in karate, fencing, soccer, cheer and tumbling clubs.